 Research group Vocational Education

-Programmes of research within the research group
+Lines of research within the research group

 The Research group Vocational Education started in 2016 with three research workplaces.
 These workplaces combine the resources of professional practice with senior secondary vocational education (MBO), higher professional education (HBO) and research.